Introduction

 – Order Verification: The packaging slip is a formal record of the items included in a shipment.
 It’s a tangible proof of what the sender intended to send and what the recipient can expect to receive.

-– Inventory Control: For businesses, especially those with extensive inventories, packaging slips help in tracking stock levels.
-By documenting items shipped, they can accurately update inventory records and prevent overstocking or stockouts.
+– Inventory Control: Packaging slips help businesses, especially those with extensive inventories, track stock levels.
+By documenting items shipped, businesses can accurately update inventory records and prevent overstocking or stockouts.

 2. Order Verification: